 Piazza di Spagna and The Spanish Steps

-There is always a crowd gathered at the base of Rome’s Spanish Steps.
-Part of Piazza di Spagna (Spanish Square) the Spanish Steps are one of the most popular meeting places in Rome.
+A crowd is always gathered at the base of Rome’s Spanish Steps.
+Part of Piazza di Spagna (Spanish Square), the Spanish Steps are one of Rome’s most popular meeting places.

 Built in 1725 as a symbol of the newfound peace between France and Spain, the steps join the Trinità de’ Monti Church at the top of the hill with the Piazza di Spagna below.

-Cemented in popular culture with the 1953 film, Roman Holiday featuring Audrey Hepburn and Gregory Peck, the steps are considered one of the most enchanting and renowned staircases in all of Europe.
+Cemented in popular culture with the 1953 film Roman Holiday featuring Audrey Hepburn and Gregory Peck, the steps are considered one of Europe’s most enchanting and renowned staircases.

 Villa Borghese and Borghese Gardens

-Villa Borghese is where art lovers can indulge in Roman art without the maddening crowds.
-The 22 rooms of The Galleria Borghese, once the private residence of the powerful Borghese family features one of the world’s most significant private art collections.
+Villa Borghese lets art lovers indulge in Roman art without the maddening crowds.
+The 22 rooms of The Galleria Borghese, once the private residence of the powerful Borghese family, features one of the world’s most significant private art collections.

 Tickets for Galleria Borghese

-Visit the official Borghese Gallery website for ticket sales and information.
+- Visit the official Borghese Gallery website for opening times and information.

 Tips for Visiting Galleria Borghese